mbentley/docker-php8-fpm/README.md

 * `latest`, `8.3` - php8.3
 * `8.2` - php8.2
 * `8.1` - php8.1

+### Archived Tags

+These no longer receive updates or regular rebuilds but the tag(s) may still be available on Docker Hub:

 * `8.0` - php8.0

 ## Environment Variables